microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-http.md

 ### Setup Azure Data Factory

-1. Go to the Data anonymization with Presidio (HTTP) template.
+1. Go to the Data anonymization with Presidio as an HTTP service template.
 Select existing connection or create a New connection to your source file store where you want to move files from.
 Be aware that DataSource_Folder and DataSource_File are reference to the same connection of your source file store.
 ![ADF-Template-Load](images/data-anonymization-http-01.png)

 2. Select Use this template tab